-- 10.63 This policy concerns buildings which are redundant, or disused or underused which have not been made vacant for the sole purpose of complying with the policy criteria [MM60].
+- 10.60 This policy concerns buildings which are redundant, or disused or underused which have not been made vacant for the sole purpose of complying with the policy criteria.
 A number of permitted development rights apply to existing buildings in the countryside.
-These rights lie outside of the control of the local plan. - 10.64 Planning permission will only be granted where buildings are not temporary in nature or the result of a temporary permission.
+These rights lie outside of the control of the local plan. - 10.61 Planning permission will only be granted where buildings are not temporary in nature or the result of a temporary permission.
 Buildings to be converted should be structurally sound for the proposed use and proposals which require significant extension, alteration or major reconstruction will be not acceptable.
 Structural surveys may be required in order to demonstrate that a building is structurally sound.
 Proposals which would involve rebuilding, rather than conversion, will be regarded as new buildings in the countryside and will not be permitted under this policy.
 Buildings constructed of temporary or short-life materials, and which are derelict and in an advanced state of disrepair, are not considered suitable for re-use.

-A structural survey of the building to be converted may be necessary.
-[MM60] - 10.65 Exceptionally the Council may permit the reuse of a derelict building if the applicant can demonstrate that dereliction was the result of severe accidental damage or accidental destruction for example, by fire, in the past two years. - 10.66 An existing building does not need to be empty before a scheme for conversion or diversification would be considered.
-However, the Council wishes to ensure that any existing use or activities could be accommodated either on or off site, without the need for an additional building to fulfil the function of the building being converted.
-[MM60]
+10.62 Exceptionally the Council may permit the reuse of a derelict building if the applicant can demonstrate that dereliction was the result of severe accidental damage or accidental destruction for example, by fire, in the past two years.

-Policy 68 - Reuse of rural buildings in the countryside
+Policy 65 - Reuse of rural buildings in the countryside

-The Council will grant planning permission for the conversion of a building in the countryside where it can be demonstrated that the building is: i.
-Redundant or disused and ii.
-Not a temporary or mobile structure and has not been demolished or abandoned and iii.
-Not in such a state of dereliction or disrepair that significant reconstruction would be required; and iv.
-Structurally capable of being converted for the proposed use; and conversion works would not involve major reconstruction or significant extensions and v.
-Where the building is suitable for modern agricultural practice it would not give rise to a further need for another building to fulfil the function of the building being reused and vi.
-Inherently suitable, in terms of its size, design and construction for the intended re use to be achieved without the need for complete or substantial reconstruction and vii.
-The proposal would lead to an enhancement of the immediate setting; and viii.
-Any extension or alteration would not increase the impact of the site /use on the surrounding countryside; and ix.
-Any curtilage required is not excessive in size and should relate well to the existing building and landscape; and х.
-The architectural and historic interest and significance of any designated or non-designated heritage asset affected is preserved will be considered in accordance with Policy 42S; and xi.
-There would be no adverse impact on biodiversity including Natura 2000 sites in accordance with Policy 43S.
-[MM61] The replacement and extension of dwellings in the countryside
+The Council will grant planning permission for the conversion of a building in the countryside where it can be demonstrated that the building is:

+- i.
+Redundant or disused and - ii.
+Not a temporary or mobile structure and has not been demolished or abandoned and - iii.
+Not in such a state of dereliction or disrepair that significant reconstruction would be required; and - iv.
+Structurally capable of being converted for the proposed use; and conversion works would not involve major reconstruction or significant extensions and - v.
+Where the building is suitable for modern agricultural practice it would not give rise to a further need for another building to fulfil the function of the building being reused and - vi.
+Inherently suitable, in terms of its size, design and construction for the intended re use to be achieved without the need for complete or substantial reconstruction and - vii.
+The proposal would lead to an enhancement of the immediate setting; and - viii.
+Any extension or alteration would not increase the impact of the site /use on the surrounding countryside; and - ix.
+Any curtilage required is not excessive in size and should relate well to the existing building and landscape; and - x.
+The architectural and historic interest and significance of any designated or non-designated heritage asset will be considered in accordance with Policy 41S; and - xi.
+There would be no adverse impact on biodiversity including Natura 2000 sites in accordance with Policy 42S.

+The replacement and extension of dwellings in the countryside